Azure/video-analyzer-vscode-extension/README.md

 Live Video Analytics on IoT Edge (LVA Edge) support for Visual Studio Code is provided through this extension that makes it easy to edit and manage LVA Edge media graphs.

+# What's New (v0.1.2)

+## Changed

+-   Fixed a bug, where manually adding parameters is causing failures saving a graph
+-   Fixed bug when changing orientation on the graph
+-   Allowing negative values for some properties

 # What's New (v0.1.1)

 ## Changed